JolleJolles/pirecorder/README.md

 1. `getedge()`: a dynamic function that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
 2. `getgains()`: an automatic function that tries to determine the optimal white balance for the current camera position and lighting conditions.
 This function stores a tuple of rg and bg values that can be further adjusted by the user.
 3. <a name="task"></a>`imgtask()`: an add-on module for the `Recorder` class that enables the scheduling of automated image recording tasks, such as to record a sequence of images from 7am > 7pm at 1 image/min every day of the week.
 4. `Converter()`: a module to convert videos to `.mp4` format with the option to resize them and print the frame number on the top left corner.
 Uses multiprocessing so multiple videos can be converted simultaniously.
+See the [template notebook](https://github.com/jolleslab/AnimRec/blob/master/notebooks/run-convert.ipynb) for a demo how to use the converter module.

 Workflow